 These are both genes that suppress tumors and are found on chromosome 11.
 However, changes in these genes only account for a small percentage of Wilms’ tumors.
 There are likely other gene mutations that haven’t yet been discovered.

-Children with certain birth defects may be more likely to have Wilms’ tumor.
-The following birth defects are associated with the condition:
+Children with certain development irregularities may also be more likely to have Wilms’ tumor.
+The following conditions are associated with the condition:

-- aniridia: a missing or partially missing iris
+- aniridia, which is when a child has a missing or partially missing iris

-- hemihypertrophy: when one side of the body is larger than the other
+- hemihypertrophy, which is when one side of the body is larger than the other

 - cryptorchidism, or undescended testicles

-- hypospadias: when the urinary opening is on the underside of the penis
+- hypospadias, which is when the urinary opening is on the underside of the penis

-Children who have any syndromes or birth defects linked to Wilms’ tumor should be screened for the disease.
-These children should have a physical exam and an ultrasound on a regular basis.
-The ultrasound will look for any kidney tumors before the tumor spreads to other organs.
+Children who have any syndromes or birth irregularities linked to Wilms’ tumor should be regularly screened for the disease with physical exams and abdominal ultrasounds to look for any kidney tumors.
+Early detection can prevent the tumor from spreading from the kidney to other organs.

-According to the American Cancer Society, doctors recommend that children with a higher risk of Wilms’ tumor get an exam every three or four months until they’re about 8 years old.
-Talk to your doctor if you have any family members who have had Wilms’ tumor.
-If you do, your doctor may recommend that all children in your family have regular ultrasound tests.
+That’s why doctors usually recommend that children with a higher risk of Wilms’ tumor get an exam every 3 or 4 months until they’re about 8 years old.

-The condition is extremely rare in children who don’t have any risk factors.
-Therefore, tests for Wilms’ tumor aren’t typically done unless a child has symptoms, such as swelling in the abdomen.
+However, since the condition is extremely rare in children who don’t have any risk factors, children aren’t regularly screened for Wilms’ tumor unless they have symptoms, such as swelling in the abdomen.